The Bob McLean Show

-The Bob McLean Show was a Canadian talk show television series which aired on CBC Television from 1975 to 1981.
+The Bob McLean Show is a Canadian talk show television series which aired on CBC Television from 1975 to 1981.

 Premise

 CBC Television created this series in 1975 to replace Elwood Glover's Luncheon Date whose host had left the network for another Toronto-based broadcaster.
 Bob McLean hosted this new talk show from the lower floor of the Cumberland Terrace, a small downtown Toronto shopping centre at Yonge and Bloor.

 From the second season, the series featured an increasing proportion of Canadian guests and subjects.
 In 1979, the series travelled from its normal Toronto studio with episodes produced in various Canadian cities such as Halifax, Ottawa and Vancouver.

 The Royal Canadian Air Farce's Roger Abbott and Don Ferguson were frequently seen on the series as were comedians Howie Mandel and Monica Parker.
 Jimmy Dale was the series musical director.

 Scheduling

 This series was broadcast as follows (times in Eastern), normally an hour duration except as noted: